-Searching for suitable plots
+Identification of suitable plots

-For each site, we first carry out a quick scan.
-This quick scan assesses the chances of a successful development based on a large number of criteria.
-Within a few days, it becomes clear whether a plot can be developed and under what conditions.
+For each site, we first carry out a preliminary analysis.
+This quick analysis assesses the chances of a successful development of a solar park by nature according to a large number of criteria.
+Within a few days it becomes clear whether a plot is suitable or not.

 We develop, build and operate solar parks together with owners, developers and local residents.
 We do this with great attention to landscape and social integration.